oschrenk/notes/soap.md

 ### Faults

 Optional.
-Muste be child of body.
+Must be child of body.
 Can only appear once.
 Indicates error.

 Example from [here](http://www.herongyang.com/Web-Services/SOAP-Fault-Message-Structure.html):